Neighboring Rights FAQs

 Absolutely not.

-We will be representing your master rights to the neighboring rights collection societies to collect the royalties on your behalf.
-We assume no contractual ownership whatsoever of your master recordings.
+We will be representing your sound recording rights to the neighboring rights societies to collect the royalties on your behalf.
+We assume no contractual ownership of your sound recordings whatsoever.

 My music sells great!
 Am I earning Neighboring Rights royalties?

-Neighboring Rights collection takes place in non-US territories, so if your catalog has activity in those territories, you could have revenue waiting for you.
+Most neighboring rights collections take place in non-US territories, so if your catalog has activity in those territories, you may have revenue waiting for you.
+For activity in the U.S. you could have statutory digital performance royalties at SoundExchange.

-The royalties are earned mostly when your master recordings are publicly performed and broadcast, not sold, though some societies use sales data in the calculation of certain incomes, particularly with regards to private copy remunerations.
+The royalties are earned mostly when your sound recordings are publicly performed and broadcast, not sold, although some societies use sales data in calculating certain incomes, particularly with regard to private copy remunerations.

 Why does your service require approval?